qthequartermasterman/fallout-houston-campaign/docs/Background/geography/neighborhoods.md

 ## Minor Settlements

-- Bayou Vista: NLTC maintains a well-protected but small marina at the Bayou Vista, where their protected ships land.
+- [Bayou Vista](geo:29.329554564080837,-94.93345112094737): NLTC maintains a well-protected but small marina at the Bayou Vista, where their protected ships land.
 Although they do not use warships, the Galveston Pirates usually leave them alone, after a few early, failed attempts to raid their ships.
 The NLTC has a small but well-armed security force, and they are not afraid to use it.
-- Bayou Outpost: Located deep in the swampy bayou regions to the south of Houston, the Bayou Outpost is a secluded and self-sufficient community.
-Its inhabitants are skilled hunters and gatherers, relying on the bayou's resources for sustenance.
-They are known for their herbal remedies and have a mysterious connection to the Bayou Brotherhood.
-- Portside Shantytown: Nestled along the coast, Portside Shantytown is a collection of ramshackle huts and makeshift structures inhabited by survivors who have chosen to live near the sea.
+- [Portside Shantytown](geo:28.945390562803066,-95.34654850883261): Nestled along the coast, Portside Shantytown is a collection of ramshackle huts and makeshift structures inhabited by survivors who have chosen to live near the sea.
 They are primarily fisherfolk and salvagers who rely on the Gulf's bounty for survival.
 The settlement maintains a tense relationship with the Galveston Pirates, who occasionally raid the coastal community.
-- Refugee Camp Alpha: Situated in the ruins of a pre-war industrial complex on the outskirts of Houston, Refugee Camp Alpha is a temporary haven for displaced survivors.
+- [Refugee Camp Alpha](geo:29.756808906476053,-95.17680192109725): Situated in the ruins of a pre-war industrial complex on the outskirts of Houston, Refugee Camp Alpha is a temporary haven for displaced survivors.
 It's a place where people from various backgrounds gather for safety and support.
 Life is challenging in the camp, as resources are scarce, but the sense of community remains strong.
-- Greenhaven Orchard: In the suburbs to the west of Houston, Greenhaven Orchard is an oasis of sorts.
+- [Greenhaven Orchard](geo:29.554091000183266,-95.6632385089244): In the suburbs to the west of Houston, Greenhaven Orchard is an oasis of sorts.
 This small settlement has cultivated a thriving orchard and vegetable garden.
 They trade their produce with larger factions, making them a vital source of fresh food in the wasteland.
-- Sunset Trading Post: Located along the remnants of State Highway 146, Sunset Trading Post is a crucial rest stop for caravans traveling between Houston and Galveston.
+- [Sunset Trading Post, formerly Kemah](geo:29.54212556868445,-95.01965359090539): Located along the remnants of State Highway 146, Sunset Trading Post is a crucial rest stop for caravans traveling between Houston and Galveston.
 It's a place where merchants and travelers can resupply, trade, and exchange information.
 The Galveston Pirates keep a watchful eye on this strategic location.
-- Whitetail Ranch: Deep in the wooded regions to the north of Houston, Whitetail Ranch is a rustic community of hunters and trappers.
+- [Whitetail Ranch, formerly Magnolia](geo:30.2117556488417,-95.7541253707608): Deep in the wooded regions to the north of Houston, Whitetail Ranch is a rustic community of hunters and trappers.
 They have adapted to the wilderness and have found ways to survive by trading animal pelts and meat with other settlements.
-- Marina Bay Resort: This former luxury resort near Clear Lake has been repurposed by a group of survivors into a functional community.
+- [Marinaville Resort](geo:30.393996346473614,-95.63579078227842): This former luxury resort near Lake Conroe has been repurposed by a group of survivors into a functional community.
 Its proximity to the water provides easy access to fish and freshwater, making it a sought-after location.
-However, the settlement must also defend against occasional attacks from the Galveston Pirates.
-- Bayshore Hamlet (San Leon): Situated along the coastal regions near Galveston Bay, Bayshore Hamlet consists of a few ramshackle buildings and fishing docks.
+- [Bayshore Hamlet, formerly San Leon](geo:29.49440263042049,-94.92227210154844): Situated along the coastal regions near Galveston Bay, Bayshore Hamlet consists of a few ramshackle buildings and fishing docks.
 Its inhabitants rely on fishing and scavenging along the bay to survive.
 They have an uneasy relationship with the Galveston Pirates, who often demand tribute.
-- Oilfield Outpost (Pasadena): This small outpost is built around a pre-war oil drilling facility.
+- [Oilfield Outpost, formerly Pasadena](geo:29.690553779988246,-95.20304635178483): This small outpost is built around a pre-war oil drilling facility.
 Survivors have tapped into the facility's remaining reserves to provide fuel for generators and trade with nearby settlements.
 The Oilfield Outpost plays a critical role in supporting the Lone Star Republic's energy needs.
-- Lighthouse Landing (Point Bolivar): Located at the end of a desolate peninsula, Lighthouse Landing is centered around a still-functioning lighthouse.
+- [Lighthouse Landing, formerly Point Bolivar Lighthouse](geo:29.367277175045796,-94.7667079031319): Located at the end of a desolate peninsula, Lighthouse Landing is centered arounda still-functioning lighthouse.
 Its primary purpose is to guide traders and travelers through treacherous coastal waters.
 The settlement has limited resources but is a beacon of hope for those navigating the Gulf's dangerous currents.
-- Sawmill Sanctuary (Livingston): Deep in the Sam Houston National Forest, Sawmill Sanctuary has repurposed a pre-war sawmill to provide lumber and building materials to other settlements.
+- [Sawmill Sanctuary, formerly Livingston](geo:30.71058036209488,-94.93177601452567): Deep in the Sam Houston National Forest, Sawmill Sanctuary has repurposed a pre-war sawmill to provide lumber and building materials to other settlements.
 The community is self-sufficient, relying on the forest's resources for survival.
-- Museum Heights (Museum District): In the heart of the Museum District, survivors have established a small settlement within the remains of cultural and educational institutions.
-They are dedicated to preserving knowledge and artifacts from the past.
-The settlement has become a hub for scavengers seeking historical treasures.
-- Power Plant Perch (La Porte): Nestled near the remains of a pre-war power plant, this settlement is highly sought after due to its access to electricity.
+- [Power Plant Perch, formerly La Porte](geo:29.694219313979627,-95.04040096980611): Nestled near the remains of a pre-war power plant, this settlement is highly sought after due to its access to electricity.
 Its inhabitants have repaired and maintained the plant's generators, providing valuable power to neighboring settlements in exchange for resources and protection.
-- Rancher's Retreat (Rosharon): This small ranching community relies on livestock and agriculture to sustain itself.
+- [Rancher's Retreat, formerly Rosharon](29.35310365705205,-95.46338712216787): This small ranching community relies on livestock and agriculture to sustain itself.
 Rancher's Retreat is known for its cattle herds and horse breeding.
 They trade surplus livestock and leather goods with nearby settlements.
-- Tidepool Trading Post (Kemah Boardwalk): Set up in the ruins of a once-popular tourist destination, Tidepool Trading Post is known for its scavenging operations along the Gulf Coast.
-It's a hub for merchants, traders, and explorers looking to find treasures washed ashore by the sea.
-- Waste Recycling Center (North Houston): Located near the outskirts of Houston, this settlement has repurposed a pre-war waste recycling facility to salvage and repurpose materials.
+- [Waste Recycling Center](geo:29.891571087722877,-95.2635859137306): Located near the outskirts of Houston, this settlement has repurposed a pre-war waste recycling facility to salvage and repurpose materials.
 It serves as a vital resource hub for scavengers and traders in the area.
-- Willowbrook: This settlement is located in the ruins of a pre-war shopping mall.
+- [Willowbrook](geo:29.962182712186213,-95.54549376534099): This settlement is located in the ruins of a pre-war shopping mall.
 Its inhabitants have repurposed the mall's stores and restaurants into a bustling marketplace.
 Willowbrook is a popular destination for traders and scavengers looking to barter for goods and supplies.
-- Spring: A minor settlement located in the ruins of a pre-war suburban community.
+- [Spring](geo:30.079371713243425,-95.42213908803095): A minor settlement located in the ruins of a pre-war suburban community.
 The residents have repurposed the neighborhood's houses into shelters and trading posts.
 Spring is known for its scavenging operations.